 Movement and exercise

-- Hydrotherapy or aquatic therapy, (movements that are carried out in warm and shallow water) – muscles and joints get relaxed and supported from the water while providing resistance to help the patient slowly get stronger.
+Hydrotherapy or aquatic therapy, (movements that are carried out in warm and shallow water) – Muscles and joints get relaxed and supported from the water.

 The Physiotherapist uses manual therapy via their hands to handle and massage the body tissues to relieve pain, improve blood circulation throughout the body and promote relaxation.